thepigeonfighter/EasyState/Documentation.md

 #### `Parameterized Action`

 Parameterized Actions inherit from `Action`.
 They add the ability to pass a primitive argument straight from the design to an action.
 In order to use them create a 'Parameterized Action' from the Asset Menu.
 Then replace the placeholder 'TParameterType' with your desired parameter type.
-Currently supports int, float, string, and boolean parameter types.
+Currently supports int, float, string, enum, and boolean parameter types.

 #### `Condition`